 - Brussels Sprouts Salad with Green Apples and Cranberries

 - Vegan Quinoa Salad with Brussels Sprouts & Pepitas

 - Shaved Brussels Sprouts Salad with Grapes & Parmesan

 - 1 pound (16 oz.) fresh Brussels sprouts, trimmed and sliced very thinly

 - 2 tablespoons freshly squeezed lemon juice

 - 1 tablespoon Dijon mustard

 - Trim stems off Brussels sprouts, remove loose or spotted leaves, and slice very thinly.
-You can use a shredded or slicer attachment on a food processor for this step if you want to make it go really quickly.
+You can use the slicing blade on a food processor for this step if you want to make it go really quickly.
 I used a sharp knife.
-Place Brussels sprouts in a large bowl.
+Place shaved Brussels sprouts in a large bowl.